revoltchat/documentation/docs/faq/federation.md

 ### Time

-The Revolt team currently comprises of mainly students (18 to 20 years old), and the majority of the project organisation and work is being done by one person (insert).
+The Revolt team currently consists mostly of students (18-20 years old), and the majority of the project organisation and work is being done by one person (Insert).
 We do not have the manpower to build anything like this out.

-To quote myself from earlier:
+To quote myself from a previous version of this document:

 > I have just started my first year at university.
 I do not physically have the time to even consider planning out federation, and it would likely require a complete rewrite of everything just due to the nature of how it has been designed.
 I want to get Revolt to a useable state, and working on federation would get in the way of that goal.